-The nozzle of the cartridge should be carefully cut with a utility knife at a 45 degree angle.
+The nozzle of the cartridge should be carefully cut with a utility knife at a 45-degree angle.
 Where you make the cut on the nozzle depends on how thick you need the bead of silicone to be.
-Cut a small amount off the nozzle to start with, test the thickness of the silicone bead on an old piece of wood and then trim off more if required to make the bead larger.
+Cut a small amount off the nozzle and test the thickness of the silicone bead on an old piece of wood.
+Trim off more if required to make the bead larger.

 Use masking tape to mask off both surfaces about 5mm away from the joint.
 You don’t have to do this, and it can be quite tricky, but it is the best way to ensure a neat finish.
 Place the tip of the nozzle at one end of the joint and squeeze the trigger of the applicator gun until sealant starts to come out.
 Slowly move the nozzle along the joint, applying an even bead of silicone along the full length of the joint.
 As the sealant starts to come out more slowly, squeeze the trigger again.

 Check the instructions on the sealant canister to find the time you need to leave it before smoothing.
 It is usually about 10 minutes.
-While you are waiting, mix a little washing up liquid with a pot of water (this stops your finger sticking to the silicone as you smooth it out.
+While you are waiting, mix a little washing-up liquid with a pot of water.
+This stops your finger from sticking to the silicone as you smooth it out.
 After the prescribed waiting time, wet your finger and use it to smooth the sealant along the joint.
 This helps to ensure that the gap is filled and the sealant has a smooth, concave surface.
 Wipe off any excess from your finger onto a rag as you go.

-When the whole length of the joint is smooth and neat, carefully peel off the masking tape and throw it away.
+When the whole length of the joint is smooth and neat, carefully peel off the masking tape (if you used tape) and throw it away.
 This should hopefully leave the strip of sealant with beautifully smooth and straight edges.
-You will probably need to leave the silicone sealant to cure for at least 24 to 48 hours (check the manufacturers instructions) before you use the bath or shower.
+You will probably need to leave the silicone sealant to cure for at least 24 to 48 hours (check the manufacturer’s instructions) before you use the bath or shower.
 The longer you can leave it, the better.